-- -The sensory system: decoding and processing of sensory information. - -The motor system: general characteristics of the motor system: involuntary, voluntary and automatic movements; the spinal reflexes; brain stem control of movement: posture and balance.
+- -The sensory system: decoding and processing of sensory information. - -The motor system: general characteristics of the motor system: involuntary, voluntary and automatic movements; spinal reflexes; trunk-brain control of movement: posture and balance.
 Cortical control of voluntary movements.
 The cerebellum: general characteristics, functions of the cerebellum.
 The basal ganglia: functional role. - The autonomic nervous system. - Integrative functions of the nervous system.